danyatzeck/danyatzeck.github.io/index.md

 <div class="row">
 <div class="column">
 Thank you for visiting the campaign website for Dan Yatzeck, candidate for Genesee Town Supervisor.

 Learn about Dan Yatzeck
 - <a href="{{ '/about' | relative_url }}">Learn about Dan Yatzeck</a>
 - <a href="{{ '/issues' | relative_url }}">Issues and Priorities</a>
+- Email: dan@yatzeck.com

 Links to important voting information:
 - Spring Election: **April 7, 2026**